 Growing up Mike spent a lot of time caring for his mother who suffered from MS. He was recruited to the Labour Party aged 19 by his local MP, Alf Morris.
 He was inspired by Alf’s establishment of the Chronically Sick and Disabled Persons Act and championing of the rights of disabled people.

-Motivated by the freezing cold conditions during the winter months Mike took the decision to go back into education as a mature student at Manchester University.
+Motivated by the freezing cold conditions during the winter months, Mike took the decision to go back into education as a mature student at Manchester Metropolitan University.
 He graduated in 1999 with a PGCE.

 Mike then went on to become a primary school teacher, at Springfield Primary, Sale, before becoming involved in politics and has often found his teaching skills invaluable in political life.

-In 2013 Mike was appointed Acting Chief Executive of Movement for Change, an organisation that builds movements that mobilise the power of people to take action, an approach he has taken into his work as a Member of Parliament.
-Whilst in this role Mike was involved in high profile campaigns to tackle rogue landlords and legal loan sharks.
+In 2013, Mike was appointed Acting Chief Executive of Movement for Change, an organisation that builds movements that mobilise the power of people to take action, an approach he has taken into his work as a Member of Parliament.
+Whilst in this role Mike was involved in high profile campaigns to tackle rogue landlords and illegal loan sharks.

 Mike was elected as the Member of Parliament for Wythenshawe and Sale East in a by-election on 14th February 2014.

 In the short months since his election, Mike has managed to help over 3000 individual constituents, promoted International Aid in his role as PPS to Mary Creagh, Labour Shadow Minister for International Development, pursued ‘fat cat’ bankers on the Treasury Select Committee and introduced a Bill on the floor of the House to help Mesothelioma sufferers.

 Mike has long campaigned for good quality social housing and for adequate opportunities for those with disabilities.